 Who needs the Champs-Elysées when we’ve got our own Grand Arrivée on Pinstone Street?
-The annual Sheffield Hallam University Grand Prix attracts world-class athletes to Sheffield's city centre.
-This July, the Grand Prix is playing host to the HSBC UK National Circuit Championships, a high-tempo evening of criterium racing on Wednesday 19 July.
+The annual Sheffield Grand Prix attracts world-class athletes to Sheffield's city centre.
+This July, the Grand Prix will once again play host to the HSBC UK National Circuit Championships, a high-tempo evening of criterium racing on Wednesday 18 July.

 Criterium races – for those who don’t know their pedal from their peleton – are fast, tough, exciting events, where riders compete over a number of laps or within a set time.
 Spectators can gather outside the Town Hall, pick up refreshments, browse stalls and watch serious cyclists get in the zone before they whizz off on the race.

-Full details of the championships and the course can be found on the British Cycling website at www.britishcycling.org.uk/nationalcircuitchampionships
+More details of the National Circuit Championships can be found on the British Cycling website at www.britishcycling.org.uk/nationalcircuitchampionships

 Where’s your best tip to see the action?